The Macroeconomics of Bargain Hunting , by Greg Kaplan and Guido Menzio

 Average days since submission

-Note that 82 percent of all submissions were dealt with within 4 months, and only 7% of all submissions (or roughly 19 papers) took longer than 5 months.
+Note that 83% of all submissions were dealt with within 4 months, and only 6% of all submissions (or roughly 16 papers) took longer than 5 months.
 Often, these are difficult decisions, where the Referees are split and the Editor deems it necessary calling upon a third Referee.
-Conditional on receiving a R&R, the average time since manuscript submission was 112 days.
+Conditional on receiving a R&R, the average time since manuscript submission was 93 days.
+Conditional on not being desk rejected, the average turnaround time was 96 days.

 The table below shows two citation indexes for RED and for a comparison group of journals.
 The first one, reported since 2008, is the 2-Year ISI Impact Factor (one of the most widely used indicator of a journal’s quality).
 This index is calculated as the number of times articles published in year t-1 and t-2 in a given journal were cited by all journals during year t.
 The second is the IDEAS/RePEc Recursive Discounted Impact Factor which 1) weighs each citation by the Impact Factor of the citing Journal — this Impact Factor being itself computed recursively in the same fashion, and 2) considers all articles ever published in a given journal, but divides each citation by its age in years.
 The Discounted Recursive Impact Factors are normalized so that the average citation has a weight of 1.
 In other words, this index gives more weight to citations in good journals, and to recent citations.